APPLICATION SUBMISSION PERIOD

 As part of the application review, we are required to verify that each nonnative English speaking applicant has sufficient English language proficiency to succeed in the academic program.

 The English proficiency test requirement is waived for citizens of Australia, Cameroon, Commonwealth Caribbean nations, Ghana, India, Ireland, Kenya, Liberia, New Zealand, Nigeria, Singapore, Uganda, the United Kingdom, Zambia, and Zimbabwe.
-It may also be waived for students who have completed three or more years of study in an English-medium academic program in any of the above countries, Canada, Hong Kong, South Africa, or the United States.
+It may also be waived for students who by the time of matriculation have completed three or more years of study in an English-medium academic program in Canada, Hong Kong, South Africa, the United States, or any of the countries noted above.

 If you are required to provide proof of English proficiency, the application will prompt you to self-report English proficiency scores that are less than two years old.
 Official scores should be sent to Washington University in St. Louis at the time of application.
 Test scores must be submitted on or before the application deadline of December 1.